Available with Geostatistical Analyst license.

 As with all geostatistical interpolation methods, the accuracy of your predictions in areal interpolation depends on the accuracy of your model.
 With this in mind, much care should be taken to build a valid model within the Geostatistical Wizard.

-Because areal interpolation in the ArcGIS Geostatistical Analyst extension is implemented through a kriging framework, interactive variography is an essential step in building the model.
+Because areal interpolation in Geostatistical Analyst is implemented through a kriging framework, interactive variography is an essential step in building the model.
 It is often difficult to visually judge the quality of a covariance curve, so confidence intervals (the red vertical lines in the graphic below) are provided for each empirical covariance (blue crosses).
 If the covariance model is properly specified, you expect 90 percent of the empirical covariances to fall within the confidence intervals.
 In the graphic below, 11 of the 12 empirical covariances fall within the confidence intervals, and 1 point falls a bit outside the confidence interval.
 This indicates that the model fits the data, and the results can be trusted.

 - Decrease the Lag Size value until the empirical covariances are no longer negative.